-Cash dividend payments totaled \$5.6 billion in 2018, \$4.1 billion in 2017 and \$3.7 billion in 2016.
+Cash dividend payments totaled \$6.4 billion in 2019, \$5.6 billion in 2018 and \$4.1 billion in 2017.
 The increase in cash dividend payments was primarily driven by an increase in the dividend rate.
-On November 2, 2018, AbbVie announced that its board of directors declared an increase in the company's quarterly cash dividend from \$0.96 per share to \$1.07 per share beginning with the dividend payable on February 15, 2019 to stockholders of record as of January 15, 2019.
-This reflects an increase of approximately 11.5% over the previous quarterly rate.
+On November 1, 2019, AbbVie announced that its board of directors declared an increase in the quarterly cash dividend from \$1.07 per share to \$1.18 per share beginning with the dividend payable on February 14, 2020 to stockholders of record as of January 15, 2020.
+This reflects an increase of approximately 10.3% over the previous quarterly rate.
 The timing, declaration, amount of and payment of any dividends by AbbVie in the future is within the discretion of its board of directors and will depend upon many factors, including AbbVie's financial condition, earnings, capital requirements of its operating subsidiaries, covenants associated with certain of AbbVie's debt service obligations, legal requirements, regulatory constraints, industry practice, ability to access capital markets and other factors deemed relevant by its board of directors.

 On February 15, 2018, AbbVie's board of directors authorized a new \$10.0 billion stock repurchase program, which superseded AbbVie's previous stock repurchase program.
 On December 13, 2018, AbbVie's board of directors authorized a \$5.0 billion increase to the existing \$10.0 billion stock repurchase program.
-The new stock repurchase authorization permits purchases of AbbVie shares from time to time in open-market or private transactions at management's discretion.
+The company's stock repurchase authorization permits purchases of AbbVie shares from time to time in open-market or private transactions at management's discretion.
 The program has no time limit and can be discontinued at any time.
-Under this authorization, AbbVie repurchased approximately 109 million shares for \$10.7 billion in 2018.
+Under this authorization, AbbVie repurchased 4 million shares for \$300 million in 2019 and 109 million shares for \$10.7 billion in 2018.
 AbbVie cash-settled \$201 million of its December 2018 open market purchases in January 2019.
-AbbVie's remaining stock repurchase authorization was \$4.3 billion as of December 31, 2018.
+AbbVie's remaining stock repurchase authorization was \$4.0 billion as of December 31, 2019.

-Under previous stock repurchase programs, AbbVie made open market share repurchases of approximately 11 million shares for \$1.3 billion in 2018, approximately 13 million shares for \$1.0 billion in 2017 and approximately 34 million shares for \$2.1 billion in 2016.
-AbbVie cash-settled \$285 million of its December 2016 open market purchases in January 2017 and cash-settled \$300 million of its December 2015 open market purchases in January 2016.
+Under previous stock repurchase programs, AbbVie made open market share repurchases of 11 million shares for \$1.3 billion in 2018 and 13 million shares for \$1.0 billion in 2017.
+AbbVie cash-settled \$285 million of its December 2016 open market purchases in January 2017.